HFooladi/HFooladi.github.io/Publications.md

 have shown that a pre-trained BERT architecture achieves reasonable accuracy on the task, and outperforms RNN-based architectures.

-### Optimum Design, Manufacturing and Experiment of a Passive Walking Biped:
+[github](https://github.com/ShenakhtPajouh/transposition-data).
+Accepted at WiNLP 2019 workshop

-Effects of Structural Parameters on Efficiency, Stability and Robustness on Uneven Trains
+### Optimum Design, Manufacturing and Experiment of a Passive Walking Biped: Effects of Structural Parameters on Efficiency, Stability and Robustness on Uneven Trains

 S.M.Hadi Sadati, M. Borgheinejad, **H. Fooladi**, M. Naraghi, and A.R.
 Ohadi